tjheslin1/sunday-arcana-recruitment/doc.md

 When the *Party level* matches the Adventure CR, the difficult modifier is 0.

+<div style='margin-top:400px'></div>

 ### Step 4a: Follower items modifier

+Account for any magic items in the Party's possession that would like help them in their adventure.

+A set of non-magical adventuring gear, above 75gp, that would also be useful, counts as a _follower item_.

+Refer to the **Provided follower items** table in [Preparation](#p8) for calculating the _Follower item modifier_.

 ### Step 4b Player investment modifier

+Account for any coin provided to the Party to aid in their adventure.

+Coin allows the followers to live comfortably on their travels, pay for food, repairs and covers other adventuring costs such as bribing for information.

+Refer to the **Player investment** table in [Preparation](#p8) for calculating the _Player investment modifier_.

+**Tip**: All provided coin is assumed to have been spent in aid of successfully completed follower adventures.

 ### Step 5: Final modifier

 Determine the final roll modifier.
-Start with the positive follower item modifier in addition to the player monetary investment modifier.
+Start with the positive _Follower item modifier_ in addition to the player monetary investment modifier.

 Then add or subtract, depending on the challenge the followers will be facing, the adventure difficulty modifier: